 Kylie was born and raised in Winnipeg and graduated from the University of Manitoba with a Master of Physical Therapy in 2014.
 She previously completed a Bachelor of Science at Université de Saint-Boniface in 2011, majoring in microbiology.

 Kylie’s approach to physical therapy is individualized, active-based, and goal-oriented.
-She believes that movement and education are powerful tools in the management of many injuries.
-She loves meeting new people and treating a wide variety of conditions!
+She believes that movement and education are powerful tools in the management of many musculosketal and pelvic health conditions.
+She loves meeting new people and treating a wide variety of clients!